tashifkhan/GitHub-Stats-API/readme.md

 #### Response

-Returns a list of repository details.
+Returns a list of repository details with comprehensive information.

 #### Example Response